paluh/purescript-jaws/README.md

   * Provide more basic validators for http

-  * Is there any nice general representation for "product" builder which can be used for Tuple, Record, HStack?

   * How to do tagging in more principled way?
 How to return list of error paths?